 Lastly, if you make these Chestnut Soup with Sage, be sure to leave a comment and/or give this recipe a rating, letting me know how you liked it.
 And of course, don’t forget to tag me on Instagram!
 Thank you and enjoy!Print

 With its earthy flavors and strong herbal aroma, this chestnut soup with sage makes the most delicious starter to a subtle meal.

 - 2 Tablespoons extra virgin olive oil, divided

 - 1 yellow onion, chopped

-1. Warm up 1 tbsp olive oil with butter in a saucepan at medium-low heat.
-Chop the onion and stir-fry until it becomes soft and translucid.
-Add the sage leaves and garlic and fry for one minute.
+- Heat 1 Tablespoon olive oil in a large pot over medium-low heat.
+Add the onions and sauté until soft and translucid.
+Add the sage leaves, garlic and sauté for one minute.